trnglina/posts/work/the-crw/index.md

 ## Guest Speaker Posters

-The CrW often invites prominent figures in the local writing community to speak about their experiences and answer questions.
-I have helped create a set of promotional posters for these speakers for use on social media.
+The CrW often invites figures from the local writing community to speak about their experiences and answer questions.
+I have helped worked alongside the Club's executive team to create a set of promotional social media posters for these events.

 <div class="gallery">
   <div class="gallery-row">